Sharing is caring!

 a yarn Christmas tree

-Now, that you know what you need for materials and skills.
-As well some ideas on how to customize your tree, it’s time to begin the fun part.
-Let’s get started.
+Now that you know what you need for materials and skills and some ideas on how to customize your tree, it’s time to begin the fun part.

-Please remember, this tree is crocheted in a spiral.
-Meaning, you will crochet single crochet stitches continuously, without joining the rounds with a slip stitch.
+Please remember this tree is crocheted in a spiral.
+This means you will crochet single crochet stitches continuously without joining the rounds with a slip stitch.

 Total Time: 30 minutes